 Determining what market to go after is a decision that you need to make.
 I can’t give you the right answer about choosing your audience, or even promise that you won’t change your mind later once you finally choose one.
 (I’ve yet to meet one entrepreneur that fell in love with the first audience they identified and stopped there.)

-I am certain of this: it’s more important to make a decision and start working the 5-A Framework than to sit in inaction.
+I am certain of this: it’s more important to make a decision and start working on the 5-A Framework than to sit in inaction.

 More than knowing who you serve, identifying an audience gives you clarity and direction when you wake up in the morning.
 And that clarity will help you invest with precision in marketing activities that put you in front of your ideal customers.
 So how do you identify a good one?

-In my last blog, we split the market into the four levels as they relate to your audience.
-Today, I’d like to share more about the third level, customer segment.
+In my last blog, we split the market into four levels as they relate to your audience.
+Today, I’d like to share more about the third level, the customer segment.